-Nonetheless, start ups with VCFs backing or non-publicly funded start ups have a higher level of profitability and operational dynamic (Ayoub et al., 2017; Laplane & Mazzucato, 2020; Link et al., 2019).
-In other words, there is a higher rate of knowledge transmission into profit generating operations; whereas university-based start ups, typically relying on public funds, operate with higher levels of overhead and lower profit generation (again, see Ayoub et al., 2017; cfr.
-Link et al., 2019).
+Nonetheless, start-ups with VCF backing or non-publicly funded start-ups have a higher level of profitability and operational dynamic (Ayoub et al., 2017; Laplane and Mazzucato, 2020; Link et al., 2019).
+In other words, there is a higher rate of knowledge transmission into profit generating operations; whereas university-based start-ups, typically relying on public funds, operate with higher levels of overhead and lower profit generation (Ayoub et al., 2017; Link et al., 2019).
 This very distinction in the way innovative firms operate is reflective of the many dimensions in which open innovation is achieved.
 For instance, one of the main characteristics of collaborative enterprises is the exploration of processes (see Zhang et al., 2023).
 Exploration is determined mainly by the intensity of the research environment and the resources available.
-Exploration is also in line with ‘coopetitive’ open innovation (Bez & Le Roy, 2024), reflecting the incentive structures that larger firms, for instance, may have compared with smaller ones in terms of operational schemes.
+Exploration is also in line with ‘coopetitive’ open innovation (Bez and Le Roy, 2024), reflecting the incentive structures that larger firms, for instance, may have compared with smaller ones in terms of operational schemes.
 In addition, exploration is strongly associated with academic contexts in universities and research institutes where open science practices are standard.

 The U+I linkage stretches beyond the limited exploration possibilities that academic entities offer firms.
 In most cases, such relationships are formalised through cooperation agreements that regulate the extent to which research entities may profit from innovative research, as well as the extent to which firms may be involved in providing research entities with material and structural support (Mazzucato, 2018).
-The European situation is different from the American inin this line the level of integration firms may have within the university structures.
-European academic research entities enjoy of direct channels with key firms in diverse industries, allowing direct placement of graduates and researchers, as well as access to tools and laboratories.
+The European situation is different from the American in the level of integration firms may have within the university structures.
+European academic research entities enjoy direct channels with key firms in diverse industries, allowing direct placement of graduates and researchers, as well as access to tools and laboratories.
 The competitive dimension of innovation is turned inwards as attracting highly qualified talent becomes the starting point for ‘coopetitive’ behaviour.

-The European Commission has regulated the extent to which open science may be subject to actual open standards (European Commission, n.d., a; 2020; Directorate-General for Research and Innovation, 2021European Commission,) in what might be considered a concession to market dynamics.
-In a clear nudge to the cross-cutting R&D processes, the Commission has noted that publicly-funded research must be ‘as open as possible’ but ‘as closed as necessary’ in order to function in accordance with IP requirements arising from funded research (cfr.
-UNESCO, 2023; UNESCO & Canadian National Commission for UNESCO, 2022).
-The obvious exceptions are biomedical and pharmaceutical research and the underlying data that serve as base for the development of treatments and/or drugs.
-Following, these fields came with their own set of protocols and rules for experiments and randomised controlled trials.
+The European Commission has regulated the extent to which open science may be subject to actual open standards (European Commission, n.d., a; 2020; Directorate-General for Research and Innovation, 2021) in what might be considered a concession to market dynamics.
+In a clear nudge to the cross-cutting R&D processes, the Commission has noted that publicly-funded research must be ‘as open as possible’ but ‘as closed as necessary’ in order to function in accordance with IP requirements arising from funded research ( UNESCO, 2023; UNESCO and Canadian National Commission for UNESCO, 2022).
+The obvious exceptions are biomedical and pharmaceutical research and the underlying data that serve as the basis for the development of treatments and/or drugs.
+These fields came with their own set of protocols and rules for experiments and randomised controlled trials.
 Biomedical innovation R&D provides a vibrant example of the possibilities and limits of OI as ethical considerations are directly entwined with commercial interests.